What is pelvic pain?

-- Diagnostic laparoscopy (procedure allowing a direct look at the structures in the pelvis and abdomen).
+- Laparoscopy (procedure allowing a direct look at the structures in the pelvis and abdomen).

 - Hysteroscopy (procedure to examine the uterus).

-- Lower endoscopy such as colonoscopy or sigmoidoscopy (insertion of a lighted tube to examine the inside of the rectum and part or all of the colon).
+- Lower endoscopy (insertion of a lighted tube to examine the inside of the rectum and colon).

 - Ultrasound (test that uses sound waves to provide images of internal organs).